Driver sought in hit-and-run crash that left woman dead near Woodland Hills

 Investigators are searching the area for any surveillance video that may have captured the collision.

-Topanga Canyon Boulevard was closed for about 5 hours during the investigation.
+Topanga Canyon Boulevard was closed for about five hours during the investigation.